mnedvidek/hello-world/README.md

 # hello-world
-this is a test for first github  repository
+this is the feature branch of my first github  repository